hlopko/bazel_platforms_examples/examples/07_using_define/README.md

 one of the oldest and least expressive.

 `--define` is typically used when more sophistication is not needed.
-It should not be used for toolchain selection, and for configuring the build with that logically belongs platforms and constraints.
+It should not be used for toolchain selection, for configuring the build with that logically belongs platforms and constraints, and for configuration state that is read by rules themselves.